← Back to Benchmarks

 Install the Qumulator SDK, set your API credentials, and run the following.
 The matrix is a random 16×16 complex symmetric matrix seeded at 42.

-pip install qumulator
+pip install qumulator-sdk

 import os, time, random, math